 Here are the actual methods that the most successful luxury brands usually employ with success:

 Limit the accessibility of your products

 The perfect example of this is the luxury fashion brand Hermes, which products not only cost a lot.
 Customers have to be very patient to get them.
 The most persistent clients sometimes wait for them even a few months or years.
-Do you want some simpler example?
-Okay, H&M launches with top designers collections.
+Do you want some simpler examples?
+Okay, H&M launches with top designer's collections.
 Have you seen the shoppers’ queues lining up in streets all night?
 If you haven’t – google it now.
-The announcement of a limited line or collection with products from prestige people makes the items harder to access.
-Clients take pleasure in finding themselves the lucky ones who can own rare, exclusive item.
+The announcement of a limited line or collection with products from prestigious people makes the items harder to access.
+Clients take pleasure in finding themselves the lucky ones who can own rare, exclusive items.
 Well, unless they want to have it, not sell it…

 Premium brands must choose sale places and advertising spots more carefully.
 If they start to appear in everyday places, they become too accessible to the masses, they lose their luxury image.
 Some exclusive brands not only don’t want to be accessible to the general public, but they deliberately refuse to be recognizable by “ordinary” people at all.
 They direct their marketing content and messages only to the chosen segment of potential clients.
 The rest don’t even know about their existence.
 This makes them so unique.
 The exoticism and mystery around them attract those who are able to pay for the products.

 A brand’s personality is all the factors and elements that make the brand easy to identify with.
 It should facilitate contact and build an emotional bond between the client and the brand.
 It is about precisely selecting a potential buyer, strengthening his purchase decisions, and making the brand trustworthy.
 A brand’s personality must be consistent with its visual identity.

 Symbols and associations with the brand should be also connected.
 Luxury brands more than the usual ones pay attention to messages they send to the world and what does that content means to their clients.
 They try to associate the brand only with the values they want to convey.